 - the separation agreement was made under duress (one of the spouses was coerced into accepting or signing the agreement).

-Can a separation agreement be set aside because of mistakes about assets?
+Can a separation agreement be set aside because of a mistake about assets?

-Another ground to set aside a separation agreement is based on the concept of mutual mistake of fact.
-Thus, if a spouse can prove that the separation was based on erroneous information, or on mistaken assumption(s), then there may be grounds to set aside the separation agreement.
+Another ground to set aside a separation agreement is based on the concept of "mutual mistake of fact" - this means if a spouse can prove that the separation was based on erroneous information, or on a mistaken assumption(s), then there may be grounds to set aside the separation agreement.
 For examples, if both spouses rely on real estate appraisals that turn out to be incorrect, this may provide a mistake of fact necessary to void their separation agreement.

 What’s the difference between Bed and Board and Legal Separation?

 New Jersey has an outdated legal proceeding called a “divorce from bed and board” that is similar to a legal separation.
 In a “divorce from bed and board,” the parties are economically divorced but are still legally married.
-The parties receive a judgment that equitably distributes the assets, support awards are issued, and debts are apportioned.
+The parties receive a judgment that equitably distributes their assets, determines support awards, and divides debts.
 In these types of cases alimony is usually not awarded.